Have you ever been sick, or caring for someone and needed some some extra help?

 Try to do something ‘normal’, out of the ordinary and FUN

-The picture of the baby at the top of the post is one of my grand daughters when she was born.
-She was in the NICU also known as the Neonatal Intensive Care Unit.
+The picture of the baby at the top of the post is one of my grand daughters.
+Right after being born, she was in the NICU also known as the Neonatal Intensive Care Unit.

-Her brother had been in the hospital for several days before she was born which was terrifying.
+Her brother had been in the hospital for several days which was terrifying.

 But when he was home, he took the other kids to Sam’s Club (their favorite) for lunch, then to the store to let them pick out their own match-box car.